The Bible says in Isaiah 39:8, Then said

 they are going in life, and they prepare a new way.

-cleanse with water.
-Of course, spiritual baptism involves being cleansed form
+with water.
+Of course, spiritual baptism involves being cleansed form sin, and

-sin, and therefore water baptism is symbolic of that cleansing.
-Water cannot
+therefore water baptism is symbolic of that cleansing.
+Water cannot cleanse

-cleanse from sin, but can be used as a symbolism of the cleansing from sin.
-If
+from sin, but can be used as a symbolism of the cleansing from sin.
+If you have

-you have repented, then you may be baptized by water to show forth the
+repented, then you may be baptized by water to show forth the cleansing that

 John the Baptist preached the message,